MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variables-pane/variable-manipulation.md

 **Basic arithmetic**

-To perform mathematical operations, use all the essential, arithmetic operators, such as addition (**+**), subtraction (**-**), multiplication (**\***) and division (**/**).
+To make mathematical operations, use all the essential, arithmetic operators, such as addition (**+**), subtraction (**-**), multiplication (**\***), and division (**/**).

-Arithmetic operations are designed to be used with numerical values and variables.
-However, you can also use the addition operator between text strings to concatenate them.
+Arithmetic operations are predominantly used with numerical values and variables.
+However, you can also use the addition operator to concatenate strings.
 Adding numbers and text strings in the same expression will convert the numbers into text, and concatenate them with the other text strings.

 | Expression                  | Result                                              |
 |-----------------------------|-----------------------------------------------------|